Marvelous. Incredible. Spectacular.

 Until I started researching the Brooklyn Bridge before I attempted to cross it last week, I’d never thought about what a feat it was to build.
 In NYC, surrounded by marvels in every direction, it’s easy to overlook one that’s 125 years old and that blends so seamlessly with all the other buildings and structures that make the Big Apple so big.

 Last week while I was in NYC for meetings (and a little bit of fun), I spent some quality time downtown where I finally wandered under, around and on top of the Brooklyn Bridge.
+With so many things to do in New York, it’s no wonder I never got around to crossing it while I lived there.

 How I ever managed to overlook this area’s particular charms defies explanation.